Click on the image above to view Viviana's Community Spotlight

 Volunteering for community and youth initiatives are all important to Viviana.
 She has been an advocate for the quality of life for senior residents at Magnolia Gardens Senior Complex, working with Unified New Cassel Community Revitalization Corporation as a program coordinator and Block Captain and volunteering as a committee member on the Weed and Seed Coalition.
 While at Unified New Cassel in partnership with Randi’s Cleaners and Coats for Kids, Viviana initiated and continues to be involved in the annual coat distribution to families in need during the winter months.

-She serves on the board of the McCoy Center Family and Youth Services and the Unity Circle Mothers' Center.
-She is also a member of the NAACP, National Association of Business and Professional Woman, Long Island Center for Business and Professional Women, Moxxie Network, The Eleanor Roosevelt Legacy, Samaritan Women of God liturgical dance ministry and is also a member of the First Baptist Cathedral of Westbury where she serves as a Deaconess.
+She serves on the board of the McCoy Center Family and Youth Services and the Unity Circle Mothers’ Center.
+She is also a member of the NAACP, National Association of Business and Professional Woman, Long Island Center for Business and Professional Women, Enterprising and Professional Women International, The Eleanor Roosevelt Legacy and is also a member of the First Baptist Cathedral of Westbury where she serves as a Deaconess.

-Prior to becoming Councilwoman Viviana gained governmental experience working at the Town of North Hempstead's 311 Call Center from its inception, servicing residents throughout the Town and as a Constituent Liaison for New York State 13th Assembly District.
-She is currently the Communications Project Manager for the National Association of Mothers' Centers, an organization birthed in 1974 for mothers to share their experiences and address their concerns of mothering.
+Prior to becoming Councilwoman Viviana gained governmental experience working at the Town of North Hempstead’s 311 Call Center from its inception, servicing residents throughout the Town and as a Constituent Liaison for New York State 13th Assembly District.
+She is currently the Communications Project Manager for the National Association of Mothers’ Centers, an organization birthed in 1974 that focuses its work in three areas: Motherhood, Work/Life and Advocacy.

 Since taking office Viviana has worked with every level of government to demonstrate her motto of SOWing into the community - Strengthening bonds between residents, the community, organizations and government; Overcoming obstacles and Welcoming new ideas by bringing everyone to the table to accomplish the goals set forth by the communities she serves.

-Among the noted accomplishments of her first year of office, Viviana was named one the Top 50 Influential Women on Long Island by the Long Island Business News.
+Among the noted accomplishments since taking office, Viviana was named one the Top 50 Influential Women on Long Island by the Long Island Business News.
 She has also continued the visions set forth by the communities she represents:

-• Consistently works with the Department of Environmental Conservation, residents adjacent to and businesses in the industrial area to promote clean air and quality living conditions
+- Consistently worked with the Department of Environmental Conservation, residents adjacent to and businesses in the industrial area to promote clean air and quality living conditions

-- Produced Town’s first illegal housing guide to strengthen the Town's pro-active efforts to educate the community on their rights and responsibilities under the Town's Public Safety Code.
+- Produced Town’s first illegal housing guide to strengthen the Town's pro-active efforts to educate the community on their rights and responsibilities under the Town’s Code.

-- Served on various panels on the topic of Women in Politics – including LI Center for Business and Professional Women " You've Come a Long Way Baby – Women in Politics", Adelphi University – Encouraging the Next Generation: Women in Politics; and Enterprising and Professional Women Equal Pay Day panel
+- Served on various panels on the topic of Women in Politics – including LI Center for Business and Professional Women “ You’ve Come a Long Way Baby – Women in Politics”; Adelphi University – Encouraging the Next Generation: Women in Politics; and Enterprising and Professional Women Equal Pay Day panel